iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 ![png](/assets/images/posts/SVM_and_Neural_Nets/SVM_and_Neural_Nets_86_1.png){: .align-center}

-When Determinant is less than zero we get a reflection about y axis but the deformation is same $($except the reflection$)$
+When Determinant is less than zero we get a reflection about y axis but the deformation is same ( except the reflection )

 ## Enough of theory!
 Lets have an hands on seesion how to implement neural networks!